nigelcharman/ombfw-videos/script/source.md

 This shows the legend at the bottom of the page.

-Scroll down to see all the colours.
+Scroll down to see the meaning of all the colours.

 ---
 ![](Field Maps Legend.png)